kananahmadov2001/FitHub/README.md

     <h2 id="Header">Technologies/Frameworks Used:</h2>
 </div>

-- HTML/CSS & JavaScript for front-end
+- HTML/CSS & JavaScript & AJAX for front-end
 - PHP for backend
 - MongoDB for database